 A group of us needed to get some local currency, Ghanaian Cedis.
 Some of the more major hotels in Accra take credit cards, but almost everywhere else outside there is cash only.
 Many places take US$, but the rates are poor.

 After breakfast at the hotel, a hotel van full of visitors (obruni in local slang) heading into the city center looking for an ATM.
-There were a few banks with ATMs in a small area, so after getting dropped off, we dispersed to various ATMs.
+There were a few banks with ATMs in a small area, so we dispersed to various ATMs.
 There are ATMs in larger cities, and if that is not available, many places have a currency exchange.
 The best rates are for larger bills like $100s.

 The van full of obrunis definitely drew attention of the locals, but it wasn’t like some places.
 The sales pitches were persistent, but not too annoying.
 Since English is so widely spoken here, someone like me could have a whole conversation with most locals, which was kind of fun.
 While waiting for the ATM, I enjoyed talking to the guy trying to sell me sunglasses while I was wearing some of my own.
 It took some convincing, but he eventually got the hint I didn’t need another pair.